cmdcolin/cmdcolin.github.io/site/projects/index.md

 title: Personal projects
 ---

+## Work

+I am currently working for UC Berkeley on the <a href="https://jbrowse.org">JBrowse</a> project.
+I am working on developing visualizations that are relevant for cancer researchers such as structural variation.

+Past:

+- Michigan State University, Gallant lab (2016-2017)
+- University of Missouri, Elsik lab (2013-2016)
+- University of Colorado, BS computer science (2009-2013)

 ## Publications

 - "WikiGenomes: An Open Web Application for Community Consumption and Curation of Gene Annotation Data in Wikidata." bioRxiv, January 24, 2017, 102046. doi:10.1101/102046. <http://biorxiv.org/content/early/2017/01/24/102046>